How to Dry a Large Area Rug

 The last step is drying the rug.
 You can do this by hanging it on a porch rail or propping it over chairs.
 If hanging the rug outdoors isn’t possible, place heavy towels underneath to continue absorbing water inside the garage or open space inside.

-Add hot tap water in the container and attach it to the carpet cleaner.
+Add hot tap water to the container and attach it to the carpet cleaner.

 Watch the receptacle for the dirty water to ensure it does not overflow.
 Check the rug for any visible stains and continue cleaning if there are any remaining.

-Use the carpet cleaner to remove any excess water in preparation for the next step.
+Use the carpet cleaner to remove excess water in preparation for the next step.

 Hang the rug from a fence or line to increase the amount of air flowing throughout the rug.
 The rug must stay straight and not folded to work effectively.
 The rug may also be propped up to help the airflow.

-If the rug is too heavy for a line, then prop it over two sturdy chairs.
-Try to keep it as straight as possible, so the air hits all areas.
+If the rug is too heavy for a line, prop it over two sturdy chairs.
+Keep it as straight as possible so the air hits all areas.

-Depending on how large the rug is, the process can take up to three days.
-If you are drying the rug indoors, it is also best to use a dehumidifier and the fans to absorb moisture.
+Depending on the rug’s size, the process can take up to three days.
+If you are drying the rug indoors, using a dehumidifier and the fans to absorb moisture is also best.

 You may need multiple fans, especially for huge rugs, so air passes through all areas.

-Every six hours, check the surface of the rug to determine if it is dry.
+Check the rug’s surface every six hours to determine if it is dry.
 Large area rugs may dry in certain areas and still have dampness in others.

-Do periodic spot checks to make sure it is fully dry.
-Please do not put the rug back in place until it is fully dry to avoid floor damage.
+Please do not put the rug back in place until dry to avoid floor damage.